 Please log into ‘Your submission’ on the Conftool site and click on ‘Upload contribution’ in the right hand column.

 The deadline for uploading is 8th September 2019, but we advise you not to leave it until the last minute.

 Enquiries regarding oral presentations should be directed to email@example.com

 - Posters should be A0 size (841 x 1189 mm) or smaller and must be in portrait format.

 - Each poster has an associated unique ID number.
 This number identifies each poster on the Congress software (ConfTool) and will also appear in the Congress Programme.

 - Posters should be displayed alongside their ID number on the display boards.

-- Details of the poster display area(s) will be given in the Congress programme.
+- Details of the poster display area(s) and times for poster hanging will be given in the Congress programme.